EmanueleGendy/simple_names_creator/README.md

 cd simple_names_creator
 ```

-2. Run the `model.py` script:
+2. Start the Jupyter Notebook server:
 ```
-python model.py
+jupyter notebook
 ```
+This will open the Jupyter Notebook interface in your default web browser.

-This will train the language model on the dataset and display the training loss curve.
-After training, the script will evaluate the model on the development set and generate 10 samples of text from the trained model.
+4. Navigate to the `new_names_MLP.ipynb` notebook and follow the instructions provided in the notebook to train the language model and generate text samples.

-## Code Structure
+## Notebook Structure

+The `new_names_MLP.ipynb` notebook contains the following sections:

+- **Data Loading**: Code for loading the dataset from the `names.txt` file and preprocessing the data.
-- `model.py`: Contains the PyTorch implementation of the character-level language model, including data loading, model definition, training loop, and text generation.
+- **Model Definition**: Implementation of the character-level language model using PyTorch.
+- **Training Loop**: Code for training the model on the dataset and visualizing the training loss.
+- **Evaluation**: Code for evaluating the model's performance on the development set.
+- **Text Generation**: Code for generating new text samples from the trained model.

 ## Customization

-You can customize various aspects of the model by modifying the code:
+You can customize various aspects of the model by modifying the code in the notebook:

 - **Dataset**: Change the `names.txt` file to use a different dataset of words or text.
 - **Model architecture**: Modify the model architecture by changing the dimensions of the character embedding, hidden layer, and output layer.